LibrariesHacked/librarieshacked.github.io/_posts/2023-10-03-green-libraries-week.md

 Libraries clearly use a lot of energy.
 They will have their own transport that's relatively inefficient, old buildings with all associated utilities, staffing that is primarily on-site (relying on transport), as well as providing a physical presence to many thousands of users, all of whom are generating carbon in getting to the library.

+There is a danger that in taking a role of educating the public, but providing no data on themselves, libraries will look hypocritical.
+'Here is how you can increase bees in your garden.
+You want detailed data on our energy usage?
+None of your business!'

-There seem to be woolly claims about the current sustainability of libraries.
+There also seem to be woolly claims about the current sustainability of libraries.
 To the point where libraries are considered to be carbon negative: reducing carbon emissions by simply existing.
 The theory is that for each book produced there is a carbon footprint.
 And if that book is loaned many times to many people, that's a saving from each person buying the book individually.

 Simple?
 Well, no. Borrowing a library book is different to buying a book.
 People who buy a book often need to have their own copy, the library is not a replacement for that.
 If people only intend to read a book and then not touch it again, they may buy it, but will often pass it on anyway, in ways that are more efficient than a library.